parte tres - soñadoras desde las montañas - dreamers down from the mountains

 Although we went to every corner of the compass as we fled our homes on the Roof of the World, we’re all still united by our convergent genetic responses to the global ecological adversities we’ve faced as a species in the generations since.
 Because it doesn’t take a planetary event the size of a volcanic caldera exploding to create a cohesive evolutionary pressure across the entire planet: Asteroids strike, magnetic poles shift, and as the Earth travels through its irregular wobbly journey across the galaxy, celestial cycles based on subtle but predictable changes in that journey also caused worldwide ecological pressures.

 Adversities that were shared by everyone alive at the time, since just like Yellowstone’s cataclysm 2.1mya created the ecological challenge that chased us off the Roof of the World and away from our ancestral home, beginning the genetic cascade that led us to modernity, other less dramatic but still worldwide ecological challenges would’ve been created by the ancient cycles rotate over the course of many hundreds of thousands of years.
-So it was another explosion of that exact same caldera 700,000ya that altered the global environment enough once again to create the climatic conditions that selected for our modern brains - since they reached their modern full size at just that time, when that catastrophe locked those brains into place with an environmental bottleneck.
+So it was another explosion of that exact same Yellowstone Caldera 700,000ya that altered the global environment enough once again to create the climatic conditions that selected for our modern brains - since they reached their modern full size at just that time, when that second catastrophe locked those brains into place with an environmental bottleneck.

 And as these explosive events were occurring, magnetic pole-switches more ancient than the most recent Laschamp event of about 40,000ya would’ve created the fantastical kaleidoscopes of auroras above our heads that would’ve reached down from their usual home around the poles - causing the aboriginal Rainbow Serpent to stretch all the way down from the skies for the first time, displaying his true character to our ancient ancestors.